jbcodeforce/flink-studies/docs/architecture/flink-sql.md

 ![](./diagrams/flink-apis.drawio.png){ width=500}

-The optimizer and planner APIs transform SQL statements for execution across distributed nodes, leveraging the lower-level stream operator API.With Flink SQL, we work with **dynamic tables**, a concept similar to materialized views, while abstracting away the stream construct from the developer.You can write SQL and use the Table API in Java, Scala, or Python, or leverage the SQL client, an interactive tool for submitting SQL queries to Flink and visualizing the results.
+The optimizer and planner APIs transform SQL statements for execution across distributed nodes, leveraging the lower-level stream operator API.
+With Flink SQL, developers work with **dynamic tables**, a concept similar to materialized views in DB, while abstracting away the stream construct from the developers.
+Developers may write SQL and use the Table API in Java, Scala, or Python, or leverage the SQL client, an interactive tool for submitting SQL queries to Flink and visualizing the results.

-Stream or bounded data are mapped to Table.
+Streams or bounded data are mapped to Tables.
 The following command loads data from a csv file and [creates a dynamic table](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html) in Flink:

 ```sql
 CREATE TABLE car_rides (